-Galta Gate is the shortest way to reach Galta Ji Temple in Jaipur.
-Galtaji Temple is an ancient temple complex as well as a popular local Hindu pilgrim in Jaipur.
-There’s an interesting history of Galta Ji Temple.
+Galta Gate is the shortest way to reach Galtaji Temple which is an ancient temple complex as well as a popular local Hindu pilgrim in Jaipur.
+There’s an interesting history of Galtaji Temple.
 The name Galta is derived from Rishi Galav who as per the local legend worshiped for 100 years.
 Pleased with his austerity & devotion, the almighty blessed this place with a perennial fountain of holy water.
 There’s a sacred bathing tank where Hindu pilgrims take a holy dip.
 During the reign of Maharaja Sawai Jai Singh II who founded Jaipur, many temples were built in this area.
 Surya Mandir is one of the prominent temples.
 Galtaji lies beyond the eastern hill range of Aravalis & can be reached either through Galta Gate or Ghat Ki Guni although former is popular due to its proximity to the city.

 Inspiration for “Jaipur Then & Now” series is 290 years of founding of Jaipur city.
 Jaipur was founded on 18 November 1727 AD as India’s first planned city by Maharaja Sawai Jai Singh II.
 Jaipur Then & Now aims at heritage conservation.

-Here is a picture of the path that leads to Galtaji overlooking Sun Temple from Galta Gate.
-This picture was captured by Gobindram Oodeyram, a leading photo studio during the end of 19th century.
+Here is a picture of the path that pilgrims use to reach Galtaji captured from Galta Gate.
+This picture was shot by Gobindram Oodeyram, a leading photo studio from 19th century.

 I’m reproducing a small excerpt from “Handbook of the Punjab, western Rajputana, Kashmir, and Upper Sindh” by John Murray (Firm) Edward Backhouse which journals author’s travel to Jaipur during 1880 AD & describes Galta.